Mathematical Sciences brochure - download a pdf version

 - Networks and operating systems

 Plus a selection of optional modules from topics in mathematics and computing, including:

 - Software engineering

 - Mathematical methods

-Plus a wide selection of optional modules in mathematics, statistics and finance, including:
+Plus a selection of optional modules in mathematics and computing, including:

 - Discrete mathematics